ttttonyhe/prettypiazza/README.md

 <br/>

 PrettyPiazza for Safari 14.0+ is on it's way.
-Star/Watch to get notified as soon as it releases.
+Star / Watch to get notified as soon as it releases.